-Mrs. Anne Coelho is the Secretary/Attendance Clerk.
-She is an alumnus from the class of 1988 and is happy to be back on campus.
-Anne joined the Mercy family the winter of 2010 after having spent many on campus hours volunteering.
-She is a graduate of Fresno State University and enjoys softball, outdoor activities, and volunteering.
-Anne and her husband HD have three daughters, two of whom currently attend Mercy.
+Anne is an alumnus from the Class of 1988.
+Anne joined Mercy as the Athletic Director the fall of 2019 after having spent many hours on campus filling several positions and volunteering.
+She holds a BS in Environmental Health Science from Fresno State University and enjoys softball, outdoor activities and volunteering.
+Anne and her husband HD have three daughters who have all graduated from Mercy High.

 Mrs. Donna LindemanLanguage Arts Teacher and Instructional Coach

 Mrs. Donna Lindeman has been working with our English and Literature program since 1989.
 She teaches Literature and Composition 9 and 9 Honors, Literature and Composition 11, Advanced Placement English Language and Composition, and Yearbook.
 Mrs. Lindeman is also faculty advisor for the freshman class.
 Her BA in English and her credential are from California State University, Chico.
 She and her husband have three sons, two grandsons, one granddaughter, and two dogs.She enjoys reading, going to the movies, crocheting, and watching the San Francisco Giants play baseball.

 Mr. Jason JohnsonPlant Manager